DavidVollmers/doki/README.md

 ## Documentation

 Doki is documented using doki.
+You can find the generated API documentation [here](docs/api/README.md).

-You can find the markdown documentation in the [docs](docs/api/README.md) directory.
+You can find the CLI documentation [here](docs/cli/README.md).

 ---